-Editor’s note: Want to contribute a guest blog post with a link to your website?
+Editor’s note: Want to contribute a guest essay?
 Contact us.

 By Samuel Scott

 TEL AVIV — “Israelis have to fight all the time.
 Life is hard, and that’s what Joss is saying.”